-TO ELECT TWO DIRECTORS
+TO ELECT ONE DIRECTOR

 The Bylaws of the Company provide that the Board of Directors will determine the number of directors, but shall consist of at least one director and no more than 15 directors.
 The stockholders of the Company elect the directors.
 At each annual meeting of stockholders of the Company, successors of the class of directors whose term expires at the annual meeting will be elected for a three-year term.
 Any director elected to fill a vacancy or newly created directorship resulting from an increase in the authorized number of directors shall hold office for a term that shall coincide with the remaining term of that class.
 In no case will a decrease in the number of directors shorten the term of any incumbent director.
 Any vacancy on the Board of Directors howsoever resulting may be filled by a majority of the directors then in office, even if less than a quorum, or by a sole remaining director.
-The stockholders will elect two directors for the coming year; the nominees presently serve as di rectors of the Company and will be appointed for a term of three years.
+The stockholders will elect one director for the coming year; the nominee, who does not presently serve as a director of the Company, will be appointed for a term of three years.